Code-Institute-Submissions/geotime/ReadMe.md

 ### Git Pull
 Just getting ready for my first push with git, bit I was not allowed.
 I had to do a pull from the main repo.
 I had linked draw.io to my folder and had created a wireframe in the main repo.
 Hence the need for a pull before a push.

-Using w3 validator for the first time not as bad as I expecting.
-SOme corrections to form > legend.
+Using w3c validator for the first time not as bad as I expecting.
+Some corrections to form > legend.
+Also the quickest method for correcting flow issues with css.
+Finding missing closing tags.

+Now understand the full value of frequet git commits.
+Also keeps focus on one issue/task at a time.

 ## New Learning Experiences